firedrakeproject/firedrake/python/firedrake_docs/source/extrusion.rst

 performance is the way the topology is specified.

-In the *structured* case, the identifiers of mesh components can be inferred (computed) based on the current location in the mesh (given the identifier of the current component (cell), the identifiers of some neighbouring components (vertices) can be computed using a closed form mathematical formula).
+In the *structured* case, the identifiers of mesh components can be inferred (computed) based on the current location in the mesh.
+Given the identifier of the current component (cell), the identifiers of some neighbouring components (vertices) can be computed using a closed form mathematical formula.
 This is known as direct addressing (A[i]).

-In the *unstructured* case, the mesh components have to be explicitly enumerated in the form of maps, from one mesh component type to another (from cells to vertices for example, for each cell the map will contain a list of vertices).
+In the *unstructured* case, the mesh components have to be explicitly enumerated in the form of maps from one mesh component type to another (from cells to vertices for example).
+For each cell the map will contain a list of vertices.
 This is known as indirect addressing (A[B[i]]).

-Memory latency makes indirect addressing more expensive than direct addressing (as it is often more effecient to compute than to perform a fetch from memory).
+Memory latency makes indirect addressing more expensive than direct addressing as it is often more effecient to compute than to perform a fetch from memory.

-An *extruded mesh* in the current Firedrake implementation, combines the two types of meshes: an unstructured mesh is used to specify the topology of the widest part of the domain while the short (*vertical*) is structured.
+An *extruded mesh* in the current Firedrake implementation combines the two types of meshes: an unstructured mesh is used to specify the topology of the widest part of the domain while the short (*vertical*) is structured.

-More details on the meshes Firedrake can handle can be found in the :doc:`Variational Problems<variational-problems>` section.
+More details on the meshes supported by Firedrake can be found in the :doc:`Variational Problems<variational-problems>` section.

 Implementation of the Extrusion Process in Firedrake